rcgalbo/advent-of-code-18/README.md

-day 6: took too long but had better approach, still overcomplicated but less so day 7: took long and was mostly because I was willing to hack without datastructures and didn't read 60+ day 8: took two days, very difficult for me to phrase recursively for some reason
+day 6: took too long but had better approach, still overcomplicated but less so day 7: took long and was mostly because I was willing to hack without datastructures and didn't read 60+ day 8: took two days, very difficult for me to phrase recursively for some reason day 9: took longer than I wanted but an improvement over the last one, silent failure and hidden state still need to work on